chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 - Yes, I'm comfortable with that.
 I'm happy with that arrangement.

 > The role may require overtime during peak periods.
 Is that acceptable?
-> During product launches or critical phases, the team sometimes works extended hours.
-Are you okay with that?
 > We occasionally need flexibility with working hours.
 Can you be available for urgent issues?

 - Yes, absolutely.
 I can be flexible.